Wolox/react-native-renavigate/README.md

   }
 ];
 ```
 Then, use them as prop of the root component.
-This time, we will use `TabsContainer`:
+This time, we will use [TabsContainer](docs/API.md#TabsContainer):

 ```js
 import { TabsContainer } from 'react-native-renavigate';